rledford/qproc-mongo/README.md

 ### Fields

-Fields define which fields should be allowed in the filter result and what type they are expected to be.
-It's also possible to define the default value, with a single value or a function that returns a value, for a field if it is not found in the query object as well as one or more aliases for each field name.
+Define which fields are allowed in the filter result and what type they are expected to be.

 ```js
 const qproc = require("qproc-mongo");